What is the difference between a frost and a freeze?

 Freeze Watch

-This is issued when significant and widespread freezing temperatures are expected in the next 24 to 36 hours.
+A freeze watch is issued when significant and widespread freezing temperatures are expected, sometime within the next 24 to 36 hours.

 Freeze Warning

-According to the site gardeningknowhow.com, a frost is when a plant is exposed to temperatures of 32 degrees Fahrenheit.
-A frost is not good for very delicate plants such as vegetable plants.
+GardeningKnowHow.com, an online gardening resource, further defines frost as occurring when a plant is exposed to temperatures of 32 degrees Fahrenheit or below.
+These temperatures may only last for a short time, but frosts can still damage very delicate plants, such as vegetable plants.

-The simplest protection you can do is cover them with an old sheet or light cover, or if you can, bring them indoors.
+The simplest protection you can do is cover them with an old sheet, or a light tarp.

-The main thing to know is when a frost or freeze impacts your area, just know one thing: Winter is coming!
+When frost begins to occur, however, one thing is certain: Winter is on its way, which means it might be time to begin preparing your garden for next year.